yegor256/takes/README.md

 ## Command Line Arguments

-There is a convenient `FtCLI` class that parses command line arguments and starts the necessary `Front` accordingly.
+There is a convenient `FtCLI` class that parses command-line arguments and starts the necessary `Front` accordingly.

-There are a few command line arguments that should be passed to `FtCLI` constructor:
+There are a few command-line arguments that should be passed to `FtCLI` constructor:

 ```text